 The Wasteland.
 World War I and the Birth of Horror

-In man lies a penchant for the frightening, which has taken deep root in culture.
-However, horror began its ominous dance of death in literature and cinema as one of the consequences of World War I – a cataclysm that...
+The human being has an inherent attraction to the frightening, which has deep roots in culture; however, horror began its ominous dance of death in literature and cinema as one of the consequences of World War I — a cataclysm...

 Be the first to know about our current discounts, offers and new products!